seksitha/ardu-agridrone/Sitha-build.md

 - for windows need to install `Xming` or you fail because it try to open extra terminal and cause error of `xTerm`.
 I don't know `cywine` but I also install it

+- below is not needed if we set git to ignore crlf descript in ardupilot
 - There are serveral erro in running `.sh` file because of the `\r` need to run command `sed -i 's/\r$//' filename`

+export DISPLAY=10.0.2.2:0

+sudo nano /etc/ssh/ssh_config
+    x11 yes
+    trusted yes

 ### Use CUAV PW-link and forward the packet to virtualbox mission planner